 Driving under the influence of drugs or alcohol clearly fits into this category.
 Few acts, in fact, can be more reckless.
 The guilty plea in this case would be especially helpful.

 Generally, punitive damages in Georgia are capped at $250,000.
 However, because impaired driving is so especially egregious, it falls under one of the exceptions to this rule.
-There is no cap on punitive damages for these cases.
+There is no limit on the amount of punitive damages for these cases.

 Please see our page on Drunk Driving Accidents to learn more about these cases.